sagerkudrick/iptorrents_autologin/README.md

 ## Overview

-This tool automates the login process to iptorrents.com using an undetected Chrome driver.
-It’s designed to be used locally because using a VPS or VPN will likely trigger Cloudflare’s bot protection, requiring you to verify that you are human.
-While manual verification can still occasionally happen locally, being on a “trusted” IP address greatly reduces these prompts and minimizes your involvement.
+This tool automates the login process to [iptorrents.com](https://iptorrents.com) using an undetected Chrome driver.
+It’s designed to be used **locally**, as using a VPS or VPN will likely trigger Cloudflare’s bot protection, requiring you to manually prove you're human.
+While this can still happen on a trusted residential IP, it's much less frequent—reducing the time and effort you need to spend.

 ---

 ## How It Works

 - The tool launches a Chromium browser instance controlled by the script.
-- If Cloudflare’s "Are you human?" challenge appears, the script will **pause indefinitely**, allowing you to manually solve the CAPTCHA.
+- If Cloudflare’s "Are you human?" challenge appears, the script will **wait indefinitely** so you can solve the CAPTCHA manually.
-- Once the challenge is cleared and the login form appears, the tool automatically fills in your username and password and logs you in.
+- Once the login page is visible, it will:
+  - Fill in your IPTorrents username and password.
+  - Submit the login form.
+- Upon successful login, it will:
+  - Take a screenshot of the logged-in page (`loggedin.png`) so you can verify when it last ran successfully.
-- After logging in, the browser stays open for 20 seconds before closing automatically.
+  - Wait 20 seconds before automatically closing the browser.
-- If you wish, you can close the browser manually at any time to end the session early.
+- You may also close the browser manually at any time.

 ---